-If someone else’s negligence caused you injury that required medical treatment, you may be entitled to receive compensation.
+If someone else’s negligence caused you an injury that required medical treatment, you may be entitled to receive compensation.
 Sometimes, the at-fault party (or their insurance company) will offer you a settlement, but many times litigation is required.

 This involves filing a lawsuit against the at-fault party, which means going through the motions of the public court process.
 These trials are often long and frustrating, especially when you aren’t fully prepared.
 Here are five things you should do before your personal injury case to give yourself a better chance of winning.

 It is not only important to see a doctor immediately following your injury, you need to make sure you are following their directions precisely.
 Waiting too long to seek medical treatment, or failing to abide by orders can lead to the at-fault party questioning the legitimacy of your injuries, or claiming that you worsened your condition.

 If there were people around when the accident occurred, collect their contact information.
 Witness testimonies can often be the difference between receiving the compensation you deserve and walking away empty-handed.

 Collect All Documentation

 Everything you say in a court of law can and will be questioned, so make sure you can back up your claims with documentation.
 This includes police reports, records of doctor appointments, and receipts for medical treatments and other related costs (such as car rentals or repairs).